AstroPlant/astroplant-backend/README.md

 bi-directional kit RPC.
 It further implements the HTTP API used by front-end clients.

-The SQLAlchemy database ORM and some databates utilities are provided by `astroplant-database`, available in this repository at `./database`.

 # File tree
-- `./database` contains the SQLAlchemy database ORM and utilities;
 - `./docker` contains Docker Compose scripts to spin up a development backend;
 - `./pkgs` contains [nixpkgs](https://nixos.org) package declarations used for backend services (astroplant-api and astroplant-frontend provide their own